aantipov/moiva-blog/content/post/2021-04-27-migration-from-vue-cli-to-vite.md

 ```
 {{% /code %}}

-## Step 4 - Adjust tailwind.config.ts
+## Step 5 - Adjust tailwind.config.ts
 Migration to Vite broke styling of my application.
 It worked perfectly fine in development environment, but styling was partly broken in production builds.

-I figured out soon that it was caused be the move of the `index.html` file - Tailwind stopped considering that file while collecting the used classes.
+I figured out soon that it was caused by the location change of `index.html` file - Tailwind stopped considering that file while collecting the classes in use.
 Hence style definitions for classes from that file were not included in the production build.

 The problem was fixed easily by tweaking the `tailwind.config.js` file and specifying the correct path to the `index.html` file.
 {{% code caption="`tailwind.config.js`" %}}